XieLuanLab/high_dimensional_stim_sim/readme.md

 2. Create a folder inside the cloned repository:
 ```
 mkdir data
+mkdir figures
 ```
-3. Copy/paste the downloaded dataset into the newly created data folder.
+3. Copy/paste the downloaded dataset into the newly created `data` folder.
 4. Run plot_figures_for_sim_condition.py.

 ## Running a New Simulation from Scratch